William Dean Whiting: Whiting Manufacturing Co.

 In 1840, Whiting co-founded his own jewelry company Tifft and Whiting with his cousin Albert Crandall Tifft.
 After Tifft retirement in 1853, Whitening renamed the company as Whiting & Gooding (& Co).
 Next thirteen years, the company was rebaptized as Whiting Fessenden & Cowan (1858), Tifft Whiting & Co (1859), Whiting Cowan & Bowen (1864) until its forming as Whiting Manufacturing Co. in 1866.

 The factory of Whiting Manufacturing Co. was located in North Attleborough, Massachusetts, but it was destroyed by a fire in 1875.
 After that, the company's manufacturing center was transferred to New York.
 The ruins of the factory were acquired by F. Jones.

 Even if Whiting had a small production output, his company was recognized as an exceptional hand-made producer.
 Charles Osborne was the most famous designer in the company, considered one of the most influential designers of the American aesthetic movement.
+The first Goelet Cup offered in sailing was produced by Whiting in 1882.

 By 1891, William Dean Whiting was described as "one of the most prominent jewelry manufacturers" in the United States by the Boston Globe.